marcqualie/hiptask/README.md

     hiptask config [ACTION] [KEY] [VALUE] # manipulate config variables hiptask delete ID # deletes a task forever

+### Tips

+If you want to store you Hiptasks online, Dropbox is the easiest way

+    hiptask config set tasks_list /path/to/Dropbox/hiptasks.txt

 ### Feedback

-I do realise this code won't be the best as it's very my first ruby project.
+I do realise this code won't be the best as it's my very first ruby project.
 However, I will apreciate any feedback you can give me on the project or my Ruby skills in general.